Fans praise Tom Holland as he reacts to Zendaya on the red carpet

 Tom Holland shared a sweet reaction to girlfriend Zendaya’s appearance at the NAACP Image Awards on Saturday, prompting praise from the couple’s fans.

 The 26-year-old actor was marking her first return to the red carpet after the Emmy Awards last year.
 She wore a black and green strapless Versace dress, with a slit and deep neckline.
-She also sported a shorter haircut with a 90s style bob.
+She also sported a shorter haircut with a classic curled bob.

 In the comments of Zendaya’s Instagram post on the event, her actor boyfriend shared a sweet reaction of three heart emojis.
 Fans were then quick to post their response to Holland’s remark and praise the couple.